regebro/supporting-python-3/source/cextensions.rst

 .. index:: missing braces error, PyObject_HEAD_INIT, PyVarObject_HEAD_INIT, Py_TYPE, ob_type

-One of the less obvious errors encountered when porting C extensions to Python 3 is the error ``"missing braces around initializer"``, which you will get when you initialize a Python class.
+One of the less obvious errors encountered when compiling C extensions under Python 3 is the error ``"missing braces around initializer"``, which you will get when you initialize a Python class.
 You can indeed get around that by placing a couple of braces in the correct places, but a better solution is to replace the